 Rustica Hardware: We all know gold taps are in, but what about gold barn door hardware?
 Perfect for achieving that touch of elegance, US brand Rustica Hardware (available in Australia) has introduced three new finishes: Modern Gold, Mountain Gold and Champagne Gold.
 But if gold’s not your thing they also stock every other type of barn door or barn door hardware you could imagine!

 Ideal Barn Doors: Supplying a range of classic timber barn doors, they all come ready to be stained or painted so you can keep your options open.
 Also stocking hardware, the wide range includes everything from stainless steel and matte black to the more wacky designs of an anchor, guitar and axe!
+I am particularly in love with their black steel and glass iteration.
+Gorgeous!

 Catering to popular demand, Doors Plus also exclusively stock the Glengary range of solid Ash barn doors.

 We love that the barn door trend isn’t just reserved for country or traditional interiors.
 Barn doors can be modern and sleek too.
 And practically, they’re obviously a massive space saver, perfect for applications like en suites and butler’s pantries.
-And above all, they make a great visual statement, whether you want them to blend into the background (like Jen’s) or stand out.
+And above all, they make a great visual statement, whether you want them to blend into the background (like mine) or stand out.

 Some more barn door inspo from around the internet